sam-11creator/vehicle_parking-system/README.md

 If you get stuck or see any errors, restart with python app.py.

-No manual setup for the database—it's all coded!
+No manual setup for the database — it's all coded!

 Possible Improvements
 Could add charts for admin to see usage visually (I didn't finish this).

 Some form validation and better error messages would make the app nicer.

-Passwords are stored plain text (not secure, but OK for course project).# vehicle_parking-system
+Passwords are stored plain text (not secure, but OK for course project).